IT-trials/IT-trials.github.io/_posts/2017-03-11-wake-on-lan-with-dhcp-utility.markdown

 ## Pitfalls

+  - Need to initiate Wake on LAN command on a computer on the same Subnet\VLAN as the taget computer or utilise a less than completely basic router config (see.
+[Subnet directed broadcasts](https://en.wikipedia.org/wiki/Wake-on-LAN#Subnet_directed_broadcasts)).

   - I found that this DHCP query only returned relatively recent Leases dependant on the life of the lease this might only be a few hours or days.
 As such it thought it might struggle to turn on a machine that had been off for a month say during a summer holiday at a school.

   - This script just isn't finished.
 It's not fully developed or tested and I might never complete it as I'm now working on a better one that queries our PDQ Inventory database for a Host's MAC Address Site(Subnet/Broadcast Address).